coins-docs/coins-docs.github.io/docs/errors.md

 ### -1022 INVALID_SIGNATURE

 * Signature for this request is not valid.
-* How to resolve: Your signature passed is not valid, refer to API doc "SIGNED Endpoint Examples for POST /openapi/v1/order" part.
+* How to resolve: Your signature is not valid, refer to API doc "SIGNED Endpoint Examples for POST /openapi/v1/order" part.

 ### -1023 BIND_IP_WHITE_LIST_FIRST